 - Location: Baščaršija, Sarajevo 71000, Bosnia & Herzegovina

-For nice views of the city (there is a better viewpoint to come), especially at sunset, head to Yellow Bastion (The Yellow Fort).
-Take some beers and join the locals watch the day disappear.
+One of the prettiest things to do in Sarajevo at night is to take in the sunset and city views (there is a better viewpoint to come) from the Yellow Bastion/Yellow Fortress.
+Take some beers and join the locals to watch the day disappear.

 - Website: Gallery 11/07/95